 How to host a scientist or an artist in exile?

-- a higher education and research institution under the aegis of the French Ministry for Higher Education, Research and Innovation
+- a higher education and research institution under the aegis of the French Ministry for Higher Education and Research

 - an EESPIG-designated private higher education institution